relevance/hooppps/README.md

 ## USAGE

 Good news: hooppps is free.
-Use it! :)
+Use it! :) You can clone this, and run it on your own Heroku account if you like... show us what you do!

 ## Contribute